demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <br>
   <b>The Maid's Knife</b>
   <br>
   Acts like the kitchen knife.
 Drops from the Maid.
-You can feed the knife 50 health (or 50% of your current health, whichever is higher) to power it up.
+You can feed the knife by dealing critical damage to yourself to power it up.
 When buffed, the knife can effectively one-shot any killable monster by dealing 50 damage.
 Loses the buff once it deals damage to anything.
-The attacker takes the full damage if they attack a fellow player.
+The attacker takes the critical damage if they attack a fellow player.
 Does not have the innate one-shot property towards the Butler or Maid.
+Kills if you stab yourself a second time.
+Resets on a new day.
   <br>
   <img src="https://i.imgur.com/DkFE8Wx.png">